docknetwork/planning/rfc/0004-interop.md

 ## Open Questions
 - Should the resulting Web apps (Issuer/Wallet/Verifier) complement/replace the previously-planned demo app?
 (Which at the time of writing this doc only has support for verification of credentials, but was planned to support issuing too)
-- Do we _need_ to implement all three (Issuer/Wallet/Verifier) in order to prove interoperability?
+- Do we *_need_* to implement all three (Issuer/Wallet/Verifier) in order to prove interoperability?
 - Do we want to take the demos one step further and show a bit more of our solutions?
 For example instead of hardcoding a demo credential to be issued every time, we could allow the user to manufacture one with our SDK.
 We could also take the chance to show other features like DID creation or Schemas.
 - How do our schema-enabled VCs work in third party verifiers?
+- (I haven't checked the demo repos in deep detail, so the answer may be there already) How will we implement DIDauth ourselves?
+- Are there other (better) ways out there to reach the same interop goal?

 ---